shug0131/eudraCT/docs/downloads.md

 ## R

-In the near future this will be a formal R package that can be installed easily within R
+There is now an R package in development that can be installed directly from github
 ~~~~
-devtool::install_github("shug0131/eudract")
+devtool::install_github("shug0131/eudraCT/R/eudract")
 ~~~~
 for directly installing from github,  and from CRAN in the longer term after testing is completed
 ~~~